adapowers/bullhound/README.md

 1. Download the `bullhound-extension.zip` file and move it to the folder you want the extension to live in (such as `Documents`).

-1. Unzip the file, which will place a folder called “bullhound” where the .zip file was placed.
+1. Unzip the file, which will place a folder called `bullhound` where the .zip file was placed.
 (You can delete the .zip file now, if you want.)

 1. Open Chrome, and go to the **Extensions** page.
 You can get there quickly by typing into the address bar: `chrome://extensions`